-The Declaration of Trust authorizes the Fund to issue an unlimited number of Units and Special Voting Units for such consideration and on such terms and conditions as shall be established by the Trustees without the approval of any Unitholders.
-Additional Units will be issued by the Fund upon the exchange of the Class B Units of the Partnership held by BPI or any Related Party.
+The Declaration of Trust authorizes the Fund to issue an unlimited number of Units and Special Voting Units for such consideration and on such terms and conditions as shall be established by the Trustees

 Income Tax Matters

 There can be no assurance that Canadian federal income tax laws will not be changed in a manner that adversely affects the Fund and Unitholders.
 If the Fund ceases to qualify as a "mutual fund trust" under the Tax Act, the income tax treatment afforded to Unitholders would be materially and adversely different in certain respects.